martschm/martschm.github.io/curriculum_vitae.md

 scratch using SAS, SQL and VBA
 - Responsible for implementation of regulatory reporting requirements (e.g. New Definition of Default, IFRS 9) in SAS
-- Gained first leadership experience by guiding new colleagues through their onboarding-process
+- Gained first leadership experience by guiding new colleagues through their onboarding process
 - Member of the local Credit Risk Committee presenting to the management board